durrantlab/autogrow4/tutorial/tutorial.md

 ### 6) Custom Complimentary molecule libraries for Mutation:
     One can provide custom libraries of molecules to suppliment reactions by using the --complimentary_mol_directory option.

-    This can be used in conjunction with any of the predefined reactions sets (ie ClickChem, Robust_Rxns, All_Rxns), but this requires that all functional groups used by those reaction libraries have a .smi file contained within the custom complimentary_mol_directory
+    This can be used in conjunction with any of the predefined reactions sets (ie ClickChem, robust_rxns, all_rxns), but this requires that all functional groups used by those reaction libraries have a .smi file contained within the custom complimentary_mol_directory